lpc-cnrs-amu/N-word-frequency/README.md

 END
 </code></pre>

-Then run `a_generate_files/./generate_treated_files_thread config.ini > log_a_generate_file.txt`.
+Then run `a_generate_files/./generate_treated_files_thread config.ini > log_a_generate_file.txt` to use the multithreading version, or `a_generate_files/./generate_treated_files config.ini > log_a_generate_file.txt` to use the non-multithreading version.
 The `> log_a_generate_file.txt` part is used to write what the program do in the file log_a_generate_file.txt (if the file doesn't exist, it will be created) in addition to writing into the terminal.
 Of course you can named this file how you want.

 ## b_calcul_total_occurrences

 Uses the files generated by a_generate_files to compute the total number of ngrams (sum of all unique ngrams' occurrence).
 Read the total number of volumes with the totalcounts file.
 Writes these two numbers in a file.
+It will be used to compute frequencies.

 Put in the config file :
 <pre><code>